Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 #### Hiding functions in an exposed header

 For TF-PSA-Crypto 0ε, all private functions defined in private headers will be guarded by `defined(MBEDTLS_DECLARE_PRIVATE_IDENTIFIERS)`.
-We define this macro when building TF-PSA-Crypto and Mbed TLS, but applications should not define it.
+We define this macro when building TF-PSA-Crypto and Mbed TLS, but applications should not define it, and our Doxygen build will not define it.

 This is similar to `MBEDTLS_ALLOW_PRIVATE_ACCESS` to “bless” access to structure fields.